use-go/go-plugins/README.md

 ## Overview

-Micro is built on a powerful pluggable architecture using interfaces.
-Plugins can be swapped out with zero code changes.
-This repository contains plugins for all micro related tools.
-Read on for further info.
+Micro is built as a pluggable framework using Go interfaces.
+Plugins enable you to swap out the underlying infrastructure without having to rewrite all your code.
+This enables running the same software in multiple environments without a ton of work.
+Read further for more info.

 ## Getting Started